Ventto/lux/README.md

 * Automatically figure out the functional controller
 * Less intrusive method to edit the write-protected *brightness* file
 * Add an option to let the user choose the controller
-* Add a pertinent percent mode according to the new interval (with -m/-M options)
+* Add percent mode
+* Backup brightness value